 TABLE

 Table 1.
-Specific alterations in the primary amino acid sequence of the 2a protein produced by site-specific mutagenesis of LS-CMV RNA2.
+Specific alterations in the primary amino acid sequence of the 2a protein produced by site-specific mutagenesis of LS-CMV RNA 2.
 The amino acid sequence of the 2a protein of LS-CMV was modified at 13 sites by replacement with corresponding sequences from the Fny-CMV 2a protein (Table S2).
 The positions of these modifications within the 2a protein primary sequence are shown graphically in Fig. 1c.